Araq/blog/nimony.md

 channels which require OS resource deallocation simply works.
 No other MM system offers this:
 Neither GCs with their unpredictable finalizers nor region-based MM which tends to keep objects around for much longer than necessary.

+In other words, Nim 2's way of doing it is basically perfect and we simply reimplemented it.

 ## Error handling